-- (((34))) (27) \$282,000 of the highway safety account-state appropriation is provided solely for the implementation of chapter 471, Laws of 2023 (negligent driving).
-If chapter 471, Laws of 2023 is not enacted by June 30, 2023, the amount provided in this subsection lapses. - (28) \$4,464,000 of the highway safety account-state appropriation 13 14 is provided solely for costs associated with relocating licensing service offices during the 2023-2025 fiscal biennium.
-This includes 15 \$2,790,000 provided for relocations in the 2023-2025 omnibus 16 transportation appropriations act.
-By June 30th of each year, the 17 department must submit a status report on licensing service offices 18 19 planned for relocation during the 2023-2025 fiscal biennium. - (29) \$1,395,000 of the motor vehicle account-state appropriation is provided solely for implementation of chapter . . .
-(Engrossed House Bill No. 1964), Laws of 2024 (enhancing prorate and fuel tax collections).
-If chapter . . .
-(Engrossed House Bill No. 1964), Laws of 2024 is not enacted by June 30, 2024, the amount provided in this subsection lapses. - (30) \$100,000 of the highway safety account-state appropriation is provided solely for implementation of chapter . . .
-(Senate Bill No. 5800), Laws of 2024 (improving access to department of licensing issued documents).
-If chapter . . .
-(Senate Bill No. 5800), Laws of 2024 is not enacted by June 30, 2024, the amount provided in this subsection lapses. - 32 (31) \$150,000 of the motor vehicle account-state appropriation is provided solely for the department to conduct a study on the 33 34 feasibility of implementing a process for the electronic submittal of title and registration documents for motor vehicles, within the 35 current vehicle licensing model.
-The department must submit a report 36 37 of the study findings and any recommendations to the governor and the transportation committees of the legislature by September 1, 2025.
-38 The study must: (a) Review the current processes in Washington and other states, including how such processes addressed fraud prevention and document security; (b) examine existing technical infrastructure and potential changes needed to allow for completion and submittal of lien and titling documents by financial institutions and vehicle dealers to subagents, county auditors, and the department of licensing, while maximizing interoperability, utility, data security, and customer privacy; (c) identify the technical investments and other costs associated with the submission of electronic documents by financial institutions and vehicle dealers to subagents, county auditors, and the department of licensing; (d) recommend any statutory changes required to allow for the submission of electronic documentation to subagents, county auditors, and the department of licensing; and (e) examine the impact of these technology changes on external stakeholders including, but not limited to, subagents, county auditors, financial institutions, vehicle dealers, and insurance companies.

-(32) \$6,000 of the motorcycle safety education account-state appropriation, \$1,000 of the limited fish and wildlife account-state appropriation, \$406,000 of the highway safety account-state appropriation, \$137,000 of the motor vehicle account-state appropriation, \$5,000 of the ignition interlock device revolving account-state appropriation, and \$6,000 of the department of licensing services account-state appropriation are provided solely for the department of licensing for additional finance and budget staff.
-By December 1, 2024, the department shall submit a report to the governor and appropriate committees of the legislature on the specific steps the department has taken to address the findings of the State Auditor's Office FY2022 Accountability Audit Report No. 1032793.
+- (29) \$1,395,000 of the motor vehicle account-state appropriation is provided solely for implementation of chapter 1, Laws of 2024 (enhancing prorate and fuel tax collections).
+If chapter 1, Laws of 2024 is not enacted by June 30, 2024, the amount provided in this subsection lapses. - (30) ((\$\frac{\$100,000}{})) \frac{\$65,000}{} of the highway safety account-state appropriation is provided solely for implementation of chapter 162, Laws of 2024 (improving access to department of licensing issued documents).
+If chapter 162, Laws of 2024 is not enacted by June 30, 2024, the amount provided in this subsection lapses. - (31) \$150,000 of the motor vehicle account-state appropriation is provided solely for the department to conduct a study on the feasibility of implementing a process for the electronic submittal of title and registration documents for motor vehicles, within the current vehicle licensing model.
+The department must submit a report of the study findings and any recommendations to the governor and the transportation committees of the legislature by September 1, 2025.
+The study must: (a) Review the current processes in Washington and other states, including how such processes addressed fraud prevention and document security; (b) examine existing technical infrastructure and potential changes needed to allow for completion and submittal of lien and titling documents by financial institutions and vehicle dealers to subagents, county auditors, and the department of licensing, while maximizing interoperability, utility, data security, and customer privacy; (c) identify the technical investments and other costs associated with the submission of electronic documents by financial institutions and vehicle dealers to subagents, county auditors, and the department of licensing; (d) recommend statutory changes required to allow for the submission of electronic documentation to subagents, county auditors, and the department of licensing; and (e) examine the impact of these technology changes on external stakeholders including, but not limited to, subagents, county auditors, financial institutions, vehicle dealers, and insurance companies. - (32) \$6,000 of the motorcycle safety education account-state appropriation, \$1,000 of the limited fish and wildlife account-state appropriation, \$406,000 of the highway safety account-state 1 2 appropriation, \$137,000 of the motor vehicle account-state 3 appropriation, \$5,000 of the ignition interlock device revolving 4 account-state appropriation, and \$6,000 of the department of licensing services account-state appropriation are provided solely 5 for the department of licensing for additional finance and budget 6 staff.
+By December 1, 2024, the department shall submit a report to 7 the governor and appropriate committees of the legislature on the 8 specific steps the department has taken to address the findings of 9 10 the State Auditor's Office FY2022 Accountability Audit Report No. 11 1032793.